Posted By : Islam Hussein / 8 views 0

 2- Pepi II and His Honey-Fly Trick

-during the six Dynasty of Egypt’s Old Kingdom , we find a 6 year Pharaoh named Pippi II who managed to live for at least 60 years allegedly he hated flies constantly buzzing around him so he ordered two naked slaves too smear themselves in honey and stand next to him at all times a way to keep the flies interested in them and off him suffice to say he became known to some as the fly king
+during the six Dynasty of Egypt’s Old Kingdom, we find a 6 year Pharaoh named Pippi II who managed to live for at least 60 years allegedly.
+It was said that he hated flies constantly buzzing around him so he ordered two naked slaves too smear themselves in honey and stand next to him at all times.
+The reason behind this is to keep the flies interested in them and off him suffice to say he became known to some as the fly king

 3- Ancient Egyptians Loved Board Games